 It would have been so easy to miss this moment.
 Whether we chickened out at the start or pushed an extended ending, bowling with Lucas might never have produced the memory that it did.
 We didn’t do either of those things and ended up having a pretty awesome day.

 That’s not to say that we have him all figured out.
 I can’t even imagine how many great days we just missed out on by running early or pushing late.
 Finding the proper balance in between is key in our family to finding our great moments together.
 Autism spectrum or not, every kid wants to have fun.
-It just takes time figure out how to make that happen.
+It takes time to figure out how to make that happen.

 We’ll keep trying.
 Sometimes we’ll miss.
 Hopefully more times we won’t.
 We won’t always know when that happens, but we know that on Sunday, we didn’t.
 You can’t ask for much more than that.